meowstrapper/DroidBlox/README.md

     - Be able to customize them with ease
     - Merge your current fast flags with other ones
     - Retain your fast flags after updating
+    - NOTE!
+Due to [Roblox's new policy that limits some fast flags](https://devforum.roblox.com/t/allowlist-for-local-client-configuration-via-fast-flags/3966569), some might only work when you set them at the Fast Flags section.

 # But where's texture configuration?
 Roblox recently loaded their assets inside the APK and I cannot find a way to modify the assets **without configuring the APK** which was possible before.